PeculiarVentures/ASN1.js/README.md

   * REPEATED
 * User can name any block inside ASN.1 schema and easily get information by name;
 * Using of native JavaScript types as an input and output for all ASN.1 stings and time types;
-* All types inside library are dynamic types;
+* All types inside library are dynamic;
-* All types can be initialized via static or dynamic way;
+* All types can be initialized in static or dynamic ways.

 ## Examples